Kamran Ghulam

 Kamran Ghulam (born 10 October 1995) is a Pakistani cricketer.
 He was part of Pakistan's squad for the 2014 ICC Under-19 Cricket World Cup.
 In September 2019, he was named in Khyber Pakhtunkhwa's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

 Ghulam considers Indian all-rounder Ravindra Jadeja to be his role model.

 Early career

-Ghulam was born in Khyber Pakhtunkhwa into a large family, having six sisters and eleven brothers, including six older brothers who have played club cricket in their native village.
+Ghulam was born in Dir Khyber Pakhtunkhwa into a large family, having six sisters and eleven brothers, including six older brothers who have played club cricket in their native village.

 Ghulam began as a tape ball specialist whose street performances drew large crowds.
 Encouraged by family and community members who recognized his potential, he transitioned from informal tape-ball matches to organized club cricket in Peshawar, where his performances soon impressed coaches and senior players.
 Initially finding the competitive structure challenging, he gradually adapted, improving both as a batsman and a bowler.
 Ghulam later represented Dir District and subsequently Abbottabad Region at the Under-19 level, performing strongly in district and regional trials that launched his professional pathway.